Star Trek: Short Treks: Live-action shorts

-Animation
+Animated shorts

-Kurtzman explained in February 2019 that the first two animated shorts would have a different animation style to the series Lower Decks, and that they would be directed by Discovery producing director Olatunde Osunsanmi and composer Michael Giacchino (who wrote the score for the Star Trek "Kelvin Timeline" films that Kurtzman wrote).
+Kurtzman explained in February 2019 that the first two animated shorts would have a different animation style from the series Lower Decks.
+He added that the first short would be directed by Discovery producing director Olatunde Osunsanmi and the second would be directed by composer Michael Giacchino (who wrote the score for the Star Trek reboot films that Kurtzman wrote).
 Producer Heather Kadin said the animated shorts would answer questions that previous Discovery seasons had left and "fill in some blanks", while Kurtzman elaborated that the two shorts would have different animation styles from one another based on the story and tone of each installment.
 Pixomondo provided the animation for the shorts.

 The ideas for the two shorts were set before Giacchino joined, and he was able to choose which one he would direct.
 He chose "Ephraim and Dot", which focuses on a female tardigrade and a DOT-7 repair droid.
 Discovery originally included a tardigrade named Ephraim as a starring character, but the idea was abandoned due to budgetary requirements.
 A male tardigrade named Ephraim was then introduced as a major character in the Discovery tie-in novel Dead Endless.
-DOT-7 repair droids were introduced in the second season finale of Discovery.
+DOT-7 repair droids were introduced in the second-season finale of Discovery.
 Giacchino wanted the short to be like an episode of Tom and Jerry set on the Enterprise.
 The original designs for Ephraim were based on the tardigrades that Pixomondo created for Discovery, which looked much more like real tardigrades, but Giacchino asked to add eyes and a mouth to the character model so she could express emotions clearly throughout the short.
 Similarly, the model for Dot was designed to stretch and move in ways that a real robot would not to help show more emotion from the character.
 This stretching was part of Giacchino's aim to use traditional animation techniques, such as those seen in the works of Tex Avery, to give the short a more retro style than modern, computer-generated animation generally has.
 The short takes place across 30 years of Star Trek history, and Giacchino was excited to include several easter eggs to other parts of the Star Trek franchise.
-The short recreates scenes from the original Star Trek series episodes "Space Seed", "The Naked Time", "Who Mourns for Adonais?", "The Doomsday Machine", "The Tholian Web", and "The Savage Curtain", as well as the films Star Trek II: The Wrath of Khan (1982) and Star Trek III: The Search for Spock (1984).
+The short recreates scenes from the Star Trek: The Original Series episodes "Space Seed", "The Naked Time", "Who Mourns for Adonais?", "The Doomsday Machine", "The Tholian Web", and "The Savage Curtain", as well as the films Star Trek II: The Wrath of Khan (1982) and Star Trek III: The Search for Spock (1984).
 Original audio from some of the episodes was reused for these scenes.
 The short ends with the USS Enterprise labelled as NCC-1701-A, which is a different ship from later in the franchise's timeline.
-Giacchino acknowledged this mistake after the episode's release, and indicated that it could be addressed moving forward.
+Giacchino acknowledged this mistake after the episode's release and indicated that it could be addressed moving forward.